NanoComp/meep/doc/docs/Subpixel_Smoothing.md

 Subpixel Smoothing vs. Bilinear Interpolation
 ---------------------------------------------

 In certain cases, using subpixel smoothing may be impractical given the poor runtime performance of the adaptive numerical integration method as discussed previously.
-A workaround to ensure that Meep responds continuously to changes in the simulation parameters is to *interpolate* the structure onto the Yee grid.
+A workaround to ensure that Meep responds continuously to changes in the simulation parameters is to *interpolate* any discontinuous structure onto the Yee grid.
 Otherwise, tiny changes in Meep's Yee grid due to e.g. small changes in the resolution could cause discontinuous jumps in ε.

 As a demonstration of this effect, consider a ring resonator (inner radius: 2.0 μm, width: 1.0 μm) in which the "same" ring geometry can be represented using five different methods: